 That’s why the pre-migration phase is critical.
 This is when you determine what workloads can and should be moved to the cloud and what will be required to optimize their performance once there.
-It also provides you with the opportunity to calculate the costs of a cloud migration.
+It also provides you with the opportunity to build a cloud migration checklist and calculate the costs of a cloud migration.

 The IT Asset Inventory

 Among the most important steps in the pre-migration phase is taking stock of your IT assets.
 Among the categories to include in your inventory are: